Matrix Models and Holography: Mass Deformations of Long Quiver Theories in 5d and 3d

 Plugging in the Fourier coefficients \eqref{eq:rankwithoffsets} gives

 The first, second and third line of this expression stem from $\frac{1}{k^3}$, $\frac{1}{k^4}$ and $\frac{1}{k^5}$ contributions respectively.
-This result precisely matches the free energy of the 5d SCFT as was obtained by using matrix model techniques \cite[Eq.(3.17)]{Uhlemann:2019ypp}.
+This result precisely matches the free energy of the 5d SCFT as was obtained by using matrix model techniques \cite[Eq.(3.17)]{Uhlemann:2019ypp} (see also Subsection \ref{sec:FE1}).
 In the AdS$_4$ geometry dual to the three-dimensional case, a similar formula holds \cite{Akhond:2021ffz}

 In this case we use $V_3 = \frac{\hat{V}_3}{\sigma}$ and $\hat{V}_3 = \partial_\eta \hat{W}_3 $ before employing the solution \eqref{eq:solutionPDE3d}.
 We follow the same approach and use the orthogonality of sine functions to arrive at